tek5030/lab-pose-estimation/lab-guide/1-get-an-overview.md

   You will be responsible for implementing most of the computations in this class.

 - *feature_utils.h*, *feature_utils.cpp*
-  Utility functions for feature matching (see [lab 4](https://github.com/tek5030/lab_04)).
+  Utility functions for feature matching.

 - *homography_pose_estimator.h*, *homography_pose_estimator.cpp*
   Implements homography-based pose estimation for a calibrated camera and planar world points.
   You will be responsible for finishing this estimator.

 - *moba_pose_estimator.h*, *moba_pose_estimator.cpp*
-  Iterative non-linear pose estimator for calibrated camera with 3D-2D correspondences.
+  Iterative non-linear pose estimator for calibrated camera with 2D-3D correspondences.

 - *plane_world_model.h*, *plane_world_model.cpp*
   Represents a planar world in 3D.
-  Finds 3D-2D correspondences between the world map and camera images using feature matching.
+  Finds 2D-3D correspondences between the world map and camera images using feature matching.

 - *pnp_pose_estimator.h*, *pnp_pose_estimator.cpp*
-  PnP-based pose estimator for calibrated camera with 3D-2D correspondences.
+  PnP-based pose estimator for calibrated camera with 2D-3D correspondences.
   Can be used as an alternative to `HomographyPoseEstimator`.

 - *pose_estimator.h*
-  Defines an abstract interface for 3D-2D pose estimators.
+  Defines an abstract interface for 2D-3D pose estimators.

 - *scene_3d.h*, *scene_3d.cpp*
   Visualizes the result in 3D.